py1u/ArtrDev/docs/intro.md

 ```bash
 npm init docusaurus@latest my-website classic
 ```

+# Development for ArtrDev

+Artr developers can contribute to ArtrDev.

+1. **Clone the repository**

 You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.